-Our core National Park Grant, received from Defra in 2022/23, was part of a single-year Spending Review and was originally frozen at £3.25m, the same figure as we received in 2021/22.
-Not only does this not allow for inflationary pressures, it is still nowhere near equivalent to the £4.23m we received in 2010/11, prior to the most recent Spending Reviews and the austerity measures.
-Given these clear financial pressures, Defra agreed to pay a one-off additional grant of £440,000 in-year during 2022/23 - the offset income from which, those funds we were going to use this year to cover that expenditure, has instead been set aside in a matching earmarked 'Financial Stability' reserve.
+Our core National Park Grant, received from Defra in 2023/24, was part of a single-year Spending Review and was frozen at £3.25m, the same core figure as we received in 2022/23.
+Not only does this not allow for inflationary pressures, but it is also still nowhere near equivalent to the £4.23m we received in 2010/11, prior to the most recent Spending Reviews and the austerity measures.
+Given these clear financial pressures, Defra paid a one-off additional grant of £440,000 in 2022/23; the offset income from which was set aside in a matching earmarked 'Financial Stability' reserve and planned to be used over the next ten years.

-The 2023/24 grant has recently been confirmed as a further single-year 'flat-cash' settlement of $\pounds$ 3.25m, with strong indications of a further year of the same amount to follow.
+The 2024/25 grant has recently been confirmed as a single-year settlement totalling £3.75m - the original core £3.25m grant, with an uplift of £0.25m revenue and £0.25m capital funds; we have had strong indications of further years of the same amounts to follow.